Riccardo Serra

 Abstract

 Background: There is increased pan-cancer specific interest in repurposing the poly adenosine diphosphate-ribose polymerase-1 (PARP-1) inhibitor, olaparib, for newly diagnosed or recurrent isocitrate dehydrogenase wild type glioblastoma.
 We explore whether intra-cavity delivery of olaparib confers a survival benefit in a pre-clinical high-grade glioma model.
-Methods: Primary tumour RNA sequencing data was used to determine PARP-1 as a target in the glioblastoma infiltrative margin.
+Methods: Primary tumor RNA sequencing data was used to determine PARP-1 as a target in the glioblastoma infiltrative margin.
 We assessed radiosensitization conferred by olaparib alone and concomitant to genotoxic insults in vitro using clonal growth assays, cell cycle analysis and immunocytochemistry, and in vivo upon post-surgical delivery from a temperature-sensitive polymeric paste.
 Results: RNA-sequencing confirmed PARP-1 as a viable therapy target in glioblastoma infiltrative disease.
 Acute exposure of glioma cells to olaparib impaired proliferation and induced late-stage apoptosis associated with DNA damage in vitro, potentiated by radiation.
 Using high-grade glioma orthotopic allografts, a long-term overall survival benefit was observed upon interstitial olaparib delivery concomitant with radiotherapy, compared to systemic olaparib and standard glioblastoma treatment.
 Combined delivery of olaparib with either temozolomide or etoposide increased long-term survival, suggestive of olaparib functioning as DNA damage sensitizer.
 Conclusions: Collectively, our data support a rationale for localized olaparib delivery concomitant with the current clinical regimen for malignant glioma treatment.

 Citation